EESSI/docs/docs/adding_software/adding_development_software.md

 One can also make new changes to the easyconfig file, for example, if the new functionality requires new build or runtime dependencies, patches, configuration options, etc. It's a good idea to try installing from a specific commit locally first, to at least see if everything is parsed correctly and confirm that the right sources are being downloaded.
+Note that while you can also build software from

 ### Easystack files and triggering builds